Charity & Not for Profit Tax Consultation

 - If your charity provides perks to employees, there might be changes to tax rules

-Consultation closes on 31 March 2025 and we urge all leaders of charitable organisations to research what is being proposed.
+Consultation closes on 31 March 2025 and we urge all leaders of charitable organisations to research what is being proposed and make a submission - numbers of submissions count.
 We have added resources to Mīharo (in the Advocacy chat) and link to a webinar ParryField Lawyers are hosting.

 Our Position